 The course starts with a two-day retreat (Sept.
-13-14, 2017) with participation of, among others, Acting Vice Chancellor, Acting Pro Vice Chancellor and Dean of Research.
+16-17, 2019) with participation of, among others, representatives from KI Management.
 It contains also subjects as Academic leadership and inspiration seminar by for ex.
 Thomas Sakmar, Rockefeller University.

 In the eight half-day meetings in small groups (so called back-stage groups) the dates are the same as the seminars (see below), and two more meetings are to be scheudule in each group.

 The course ends with a one-day follow-up meeting (22 April, 2020 - full day).